 Requests for reimbursement are made through the Department Chair on forms obtainable from the Office of Financial Services.
-If a faculty member is a participant in a professional event, reimbursement for expenses may be made through the Dean of the Faculty Dean of the Faculty/Vice President for Academic Affairs rather than from departmental funds.
-Policies for such support shall be established and conveyed to the Faculty by the Dean of the Faculty/Dean of the Faculty/Vice President for Academic Affairs.
+If a faculty member is a participant in a professional event, reimbursement for expenses may be made through the Dean of the Faculty/Vice President for Academic Affairs rather than from departmental funds.
+Policies for such support shall be established and conveyed to the Faculty by the Dean of the Faculty/Vice President for Academic Affairs.